MicrosoftDocs/windowsserverdocs/EssentialsDocs/manage/Manage-Online-Backup-in-Windows-Server-Essentials.md

 4. [Configure online backup](../windows-server-essentials-manage/Manage-Online-Backup-in-Windows-Server-Essentials.md#BKMK_2)

 > [!NOTE]
->  [!INCLUDE[sbs8_mob_2](../windows-server-essentials-manage/includes/sbs8_mob_2_md.md)] uses the passphrase to encrypt files and folders for the online backup.
+>  --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Azure Backup uses the passphrase to encrypt files and folders for the online backup.
 Changing the encryption passphrase will replace the passphrase that you specified when you registered the server.
 The passphrase accepts only ASCII-coded characters.

 ###  <a name="BKMK_18"></a> Protect folders for online backup in Windows Server Essentials
  The **Protected Folders** sub-section in the Online Backup section of the Dashboard displays a list of all shared folders on the server.
 The following table describes the information that is included in the list.